MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

 1. Manually run this R script on each back-end.

->You will have to update and manually rerun this script on each back-end whenever a new package or version is needed in the server environment.
+>You must update and manually rerun this script on each back-end whenever a new package or version is needed in the server environment.